 MTC, ABAG Invite Residents to Shape Bay Area's Future

 SAN FRANCISCO, Oct.
-3, 2019 /PRNewswire/ -- The Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG) invite Bay Area residents to help shape the future of the region through 2050 by providing their input at a series of "Pop-Up" events beginning Saturday in Napa.
+9, 2019 /PRNewswire/ -- The Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG) invite Bay Area residents to help shape the future of the region through 2050 by providing their input at a series of "Pop Up" events.

 Plan Bay Area 2050 is a 30-year roadmap, charting a course for how the nine-county region will grow and how it can support this growth with new infrastructure.
 Using input from the public, business and nonprofit organizations, and local governments, the long-range plan will integrate transportation, housing, the economy and the environment.
 The plan will be grounded in equity to ensure that no group will be left behind.
-It will also address resilience to earthquakes, wildfires and rising sea levels.
+It will also address resilience to earthquakes, wildfires and rising sea levels, and the unknowns of driverless vehicles, economic booms and busts, changing consumer preferences, among other issues.
 For more information on Plan Bay Area 2050, visit: www.planbayarea.org.

-The first Plan Bay Area 2050 Pop-Up event will be held from 9 a.m. to 11 a.m., Saturday, October 5, at the Napa Farmer's Market, 195 Gasser Drive in Napa.
-The Pop-Up location is in the South Napa Century Center parking lot.

 Below is a complete list of the upcoming Plan Bay Area 2050 Pop-Up events: